 As for marketing, we mentioned social media ads already, and that’s probably where most of your focus should be.

-So, here’s a few things you can do to make sure people hear about your film.
+Here are a few things you can do to ensure people hear about your film.

 We already touched on this one, but it’s the foundation of any marketing campaign.